Cellane/chalk/_drafts/how-to-de-googlify-your-life.md

 to introduce a couple of alternatives to popular Google products and tell you my experience after a few weeks of using them.

-Before I get to that though, I would still want to just very briefly touch the topic of my personal disdain for Google.
+Before I get to that though, I would still want to just briefly touch the topic of my personal disdain for Google.
 I don't like how the company tailors the search results to what they think you'd like -- such behaviour only encloses you in an echo-chamber of opinions that are the same as yours, or at least very similar to yours, carefully making sure not to present anything that could potentially offend you, or worse yet, force you to think critically for a moment[^1].
-Furthermore, I nowadays find myself much less willing than I was just a few years ago to give up all of my personal data to a company that seems to be so strongly affected by the current politics, the modern left, the social justice movement[^2] and diversity of color -- but not by diversity of thoughts.
+Furthermore, I nowadays find myself much less willing than I was just a few years ago to give up all of my personal data to a company that seems to be so strongly affected by the current politics, the modern left, the social justice movement[^2] and diversity of colour -- but not by diversity of thoughts.
 And while the entire story about James Damore and his "Google Memo" is simply atrocious and shows poor judgement and misguides principles at work at all levels of management at Google, I feel like this is just the tip of the iceberg and we'll see similar stories in the future.
 Boy, am I glad that by the time that happens, I will not be on board of the Google ship any more!

 [^1]: Admittedly, this trend has been recently replaced somewhat with a
     straight-up removal of any content that's not deemed "politically correct".